trivinoc/compose_slurm_cluster/README.md

 ## What to do?
 ### What you need:
-First thing you wil want to do is download/clone all of theses repos in this folder:
+First thing you will want to do is download/clone all of theses repos in this folder:

 https://github.com/sOmEoNe2lOvEgIt/mariadb_docker.git